skoolkid/skoolkit/sphinx/source/commands.rst

   $ tap2sna.py --ram load=3,30000 game.tzx game.z80

 loads the third block on the tape at address 30000, and ignores all other blocks.
-(To see information on the blocks in a TAP or TZX file, use the :ref:`tapinfo.py` command.)
+(To see information on the blocks in a tape file, use the :ref:`tapinfo.py` command.)

 The ``--ram`` option can also be used to move blocks of bytes from one location